 Graph NoSQL databases support data models with connected data and relationships.
 In this article, author discusses the security implications of graph database technology.
 He talks about the privacy and security concerns in use cases like graph discovery, knowledge management, and prediction.

-When building a web application there are a lot of choices for the database.
-In this article, author discusses why Neo4j Graph database is a good choice as a data store for your web application if your data model contains lot of connected data and relationships.
+When building a web application there are lot of choices for the database.
+In this article, author discusses why Neo4j is a good choice if data model contains lot of connected data and relationships.

-Synchronization of data across systems is expensive and impractical when running systems at scale.
-Traditional approaches for performing computations or information dissemination are not viable.
-In this article Basho Sr. Software Engineer Chris Meiklejohn explores the basic building blocks for crafting deterministic applications that guarantee convergence of data without synchronization.
+In this article, Basho Sr. Software Engineer Chris Meiklejohn explores the basic building blocks for crafting deterministic applications that guarantee convergence of data without synchronization.
+1

 Apache Spark is an open source big data framework built around speed, ease of use, and sophisticated analytics.
 In this article, Srini Penchikala discusses how Spark helps with big data processing.
 3